publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stII/ptI/m__us_usc_t19_s1321.md

     Subsec. (a)(3).
 [Pub.
 L. 103–182, § 651(3)][/us/pl/103/182/s651/3], added par.
 (3).

     Subsec. (b).
 [Pub.
-L. 103–182, § 651(4)][/us/pl/103/182/s651/4], struck out “to diminish any dollar amount specified in subsection (a) of this section and” after “authorized by regulations” and substituted “subsection (a) of this section” for “such subsection” in two places.
+L. 103–182, § 651(4)][/us/pl/103/182/s651/4], struck out “to diminish any dollar amount specified in subsection (a) and” after “authorized by regulations” and substituted “subsection (a)” for “such subsection” in two places.

     1988—Subsec. (a)(2)(B).
 [Pub.
 L. 100–418][/us/pl/100/418] substituted “subheading 9804.00.30 or 9804.00.70” for “item 812.25 or 813.31”.